tanviarora23/vsdbbcud4f/README.md

 ## Future Work
       ISSUES:
-	      1.Layout and Post Layout Simulations are in progress.
+	      1. Post Layout Simulations are in progress.
 	      2. Placing and Routing (PNR) is pending.
-    Fixed Layout and post Layout Simulations will be released soon.
    Trying to maximize frequency of GPIO as currently it suits maximum frequency of approximately 2.538 MHz.

 # IP USAGE